-A. Stormwater management facilities can be used to educate the public about hydrological and ecological processes, and the health of regional watersheds.
-Stormwater management facilities should be designed to increase the public's awareness and understanding of the Richmond Highway area's natural resources and its place within the region's ecological systems.
+- A. Stormwater management facilities can be used to educate the public about hydrological and ecological processes, and the health of regional watersheds.
+Stormwater management facilities should be designed to increase the public's awareness and understanding of the Richmond Highway area's natural resources and its place within the region's ecological systems. - B. Where possible, stormwater management facilities should be easy for the public to access and view, in order to maximize opportunities to observe and learn from stormwater management facilities.
+Stormwater management design should highlight the importance of rainwater, techniques for managing water quality and quantity, and how stormwater management facilities can create habitat. - C. Interpretive displays and signage should be incorporated into stormwater management facilities where possible to explain stormwater management functions and the significance of these facilities for local communities and the greater region.